 MPC aims to work with developers to ensure that they deliver the community benefits, as set out in the Melton Neighbourhood Plan, for the 9.7 hectare site off Wilford Bridge Road.
-It has strongly objected to the planning application currently proposed that has access through St Andrew's Place rather than Riduna Park or the land currently used as a transport depot.or storage.
+It-has strongly objected to the planning application currently proposed that with has access through St Andrew's Place rather than Riduna Park or the land currently used for storage. but unfortunately have been unsuccessful in stopping the planning permission.
+However, we will continue to work with local land owners with a view to trying to find a better alternative.